endojs/endo/packages/endo/README.md

 However, packages that have a `type` property that explicitly says `module` will treat a `.js` file as an ECMAScript module.

+Many Node.js applications using CommonJS modules expect to be able to `require` a JSON file like `package.json`.
+Endo supports loading JSON modules from any type of module.
+As of Node.js 14, Node does not support importing JSON using ECMAScript `import` directives, so using this feature may limit compatibility with the Node.js platform.

+Endo supports loading CommonJS modules from ECMAScript modules as well as ECMAScript modules importing CommonJS modules.
+This presumes that the CommonJS modules exclusively use `require` calls with a single string argument, where `require` is not lexically bound, to declare their shallow dependencies, so that these modules and their transitive dependencies can be loaded before any module executes.
+As of Node.js 14, Node does not support loading ECMAScript modules from CommonJS modules, so using this feature may limit compatibility with the Node.js platform.

+> TODO A future version may introduce language plugins, so a package may state
+> that files with a particular extension are either parsed or linked with
+> another module.
 > TODO
 >
 > Endo does not yet respect the `module` field as it currently